TimeToTakeNotes/flappy-bird/README.md

 ## Flappy Bird Clone

-A Python clone of the classic Flappy Bird game using the Pygame library.
+A Simple Implementation of the Classic Flappy Bird Game Using Python and Pygame.